 C3 – Swelling (with or without varicose veins)

 C4 – Skin Changes (discoloration or change in skin texture)

 C5 – Healed Ulcer (there was a previous open ulcer on the lower leg)

 Patients with types C4-C6 are the most underserved and are our main focus.
 Here at Allure Medical, we use the term “ugly legs” to refer to these types of individuals because our peers in healthcare are not only unaware of the CEAP classification but are also largely unaware of the scope of chronic venous insufficiency.

 Did you know that almost $15 billion dollars a year is spent treating wounds associated with venous insufficiency?
 Most ulcers caused by venous insufficiency but treated with wound care, if they heal at all, will recur.
 However, laser ablation of the saphenous and perforator reflux reduces the chance of recurrence to less than 5%.

 Lets take a deeper dive into the different classifications to better understand what they are.

 C1: Spider Veins

-In this first classification, patients have veins that are simply spider veins or small visible veins.
+In this first classification, patients have spider veins or small visible veins.
 They cause no real health hazard and are completely cosmetic to have them taken care of.

 C2: Varicose Veins